astronomer/astro-sdk/docs/DEVELOPMENT.md

     nox -s test-3.9

-Please also note that you can reuse an existing environtment if you run nox with the `-r` argument (or even `-R` if you don't want to attempt to reinstall packages).
+Please also note that you can reuse an existing environment if you run nox with the `-r` argument (or even `-R` if you don't want to attempt to reinstall packages).
 This can significantly speed up repeat test runs.

 ## Check code coverage